Whitehaven: Cumberland Curled Hair Ltd

-The new foam business was called Cheri Foam and it was not long before its fourteen container lorries were to be seen all over the roads of Cumbria and Northumberland.

-By the mid 1960s, the space requirements outgrew the factory in Hensingham and only the offices were kept in the original Tower Brewery in Whitehaven, whilst production of curled hair and flexile urethane foam was moved to an 11-acre site with two large aircraft hangars at Silloth Airfield.
+The new foam business was called Cheri Foam.
+By the mid-1960s, the space requirements outgrew the factory in Hensingham and only the offices were kept in the original Tower Brewery in Whitehaven, whilst production of curled hair and flexile urethane foam was moved to an 11-acre site with two large aircraft hangars at Silloth Airfield.

 Sport

 Rugby League

 Whitehaven is a rugby league stronghold, its team Whitehaven R.L.F.C. play in the second tier of the British rugby league system.
 Their mascot is a lion called "Pride".